modelon-community/impact-client-python/docs/source/quick_start.rst

 ===========

 The python API enables the execution of workflows orchestrated on a client and executed on a Modelon Impact server, which may be running remotely.
-With sufficient login credentials and an API Key (see :doc:`Setup <setup>`), Modelica models may be uploaded, compiled, and executed on a server.
+With sufficient login credentials and an API Key (see :doc:`Authentication with Modelon Impact<authentication_with_modelon_impact>`), Modelica models may be uploaded, compiled, and executed on a server.
 The results can be either processed on the server with a custom function or downloaded to the client for further analysis.